DerekMaffett/river/README.md

 3. Repository management - Github, Bitbucket
 4. Bug tracking - Internal tooling

+Note: Binaries available currently for OSX only.
+Linux binaries available through compilation using Stack.
+Binaries will be directly available for both platforms soon.

 ## How to Install

 1. Clone this repository locally.